emmo-repo/EMMO/doc/domain-ontologies-best-practices.md

        pip install EMMOntoPy
        ontokit cicd setup

-   This will generate the `.github` directory and setup a CI/CD system that:
+   This will generate the `.github/` directory and setup a CI/CD system that:
    - run [emmocheck] on the ontology for each commit
    - generate squashed and inferred ontologies (on github pages)
    - generate the squashed ontology with dependencies mentioned above
    - generate reference documentation
    - for new releases, automatically register the new version in ontology registries
    - whatever else is needed...

+The CI/CD framework can be updated with (should seldom be needed)

+    ontokit cicd update

 ## Acknowledging contributors